vwxi/dht/PROTOCOL.md

 }
 ```

-where the target ID is a hex-string
+where the target ID is a enc-string

 for recipient, "buckets" are serialized into arrays where each element describes a peer, like so: